 Recently, we were assessing a company’s supply chain.
-They had forecasted in the system, and at a management level spoke highly of their demand-driven supply chain.
+They had forecasted in the system, and at the management level, they spoke highly of their demand-driven supply chain.
 The business commented on how they can capture the demand changes rapidly and make the necessary adjustment to demand fluctuation in the system.
 Then we walked the shop floor and realized that those folks were merely making what they knew they needed.
 They would fill the demand and then keep making the same product because it was more “efficient” to keep running the machines, whether more product was needed or not.
 Also, the demand they were filling was what production planning came up with when scheduling a week or two in advance, irrespective of the actual demand (forecast) in the system, because they did not trust the sales forecast.
 Sound familiar?

 Moving from a push to a pull supply chain strategy enables you to meet customer needs and drive efficiencies, increases flexibility, and optimizes business planning.
 In a pull supply chain, you can learn from deviations, improve your forecast capability, and manage your business with one set of numbers and assumptions.
 Here is an overview of what a push vs. pull supply chain looks like.

-Make what’s needed, when we need it
+Pull Supply Chain: Make what’s needed, when we need it

-Make what we can
+Push Supply Chain: Make what we can